osmode/ddash/README.md

 ### DDASH turns data into digital assets.

-Our goals are to:

-### Eliminate barriers to information exchange within and among organizations.
-### Build economies around knowledge and information
+### Our goals are to eliminate barriers to information exchange within and among organizations and to build economies around knowledge and information

 ## Prerequisites
 ---